karencardiel/biblioteca-virtual/README.md

 # Virtual Library Management System

-This project implements a Virtual Library Management System in Python, designed to facilitate the management of library operations.
-The system allows users to interact with publications, manage loans, track inventory, and receive notifications.
+This project presents the development of a **Virtual Library Management System** in Python.
+The system is designed to facilitate user interaction with publications, manage loans, track inventory, and send notifications.

+## Key Features:
-- **User Interaction**: Allows users to browse and borrow books, as well as manage their loans.
+- **User Interaction**: Enables users to browse and manage their loans on library publications.
-- **Inventory Management**: Keeps track of available publications and manages inventory.
+- **Loan Management**: Keeps track of borrowed publications, loan statuses, and due dates.
+- **Inventory Management**: Manages and updates the library's inventory of publications.
-- **Notifications**: Notifies users about loan status and due dates.
+- **Notifications**: Notifies users about loan statuses, overdue books, and other important events.

+## Technical Details:
+- The system is developed using **object-oriented programming** (OOP) principles.
-- **Object-Oriented Design**: Utilizes OOP principles such as classes, inheritance, polymorphism, abstraction, and encapsulation.
+- It incorporates key OOP concepts such as **classes**, **inheritance**, **polymorphism**, **abstraction**, and **encapsulation**.
-- **Class Hierarchy**: Includes at least six attributes and four abstract classes to ensure a flexible and efficient structure for managing library operations.
+- The class hierarchy features at least **six attribute inheritances** and **four abstract classes** to ensure a flexible and efficient structure.

+This system ensures efficient management of library operations and provides users with a seamless experience in interacting with the library's resources.